vasveena/amazon-emr-ttt-workshop/docs/day1/step/exercise.md

   "TerminateCluster": false,
   "ClusterId": "j-XXXXXXXXXX"
 }

 ```

+Once modified, you can enter the above JSON in the "Input - optional" section (replace any existing string).
+Click on "Start Execution".

+Please note that if you use an EMR cluster ID of recent release label (EMR 6.x), the EMR Step execution may fail due to syntax changes in Hive major and minor versions.

 ### Schedule AWS Step Functions with Amazon Event Bridge

-We triggered the execution on-demand.
-We can also leverage Event Bridge
+We triggered the AWS Step Functions execution on-demand.
+We can also leverage Amazon Event Bridge to schedule workloads.

 Go to [AWS Step Functions Console](https://us-east-1.console.aws.amazon.com/states/home?region=us-east-1#/statemachines) (Right click -> Open Link in New Tab).
 Click on the state machine we created "EMR-Steps-State-Machine".